Tractable Probabilistic Models for Investment Planning: Methodology

-\textbf{Chance-Constrained Capacity/Generation/Storage Expansion Problems with TPMs.} The main challenges that emerge from the problem described in \eqref{eq:scenario_expansion_cc} are two-fold: 1) we need a reliable model for the chance constraint, and 2) we need to be able to perform inference over it many times.
-Fortunately, TPMs offer a feasible alternative to tackle both challenges, first, by allowing for efficient estimation of the chance constraint, and second, by allowing the integration into optimization pipelines as shown in the work of \cite{nemecek2024generating}.
-To enable the integration in such a framework, we start by defining a binary random variable $Y=\mathds{1}(G(x,\xi) \geq 0)$ which allows expressing the chance constraint as follows:
+Solving \eqref{eq:scenario_expansion_cc} requires (i) a reliable probabilistic model of the chance constraint and (ii) being able to perform inference over it many times.
+TPMs address both needs by enabling polynomial--time inference and compatibility with optimization pipelines, as shown in \cite{nemecek_generating_2025}.
+To enable the integration in such a framework, we start by defining a binary random variable $Y=\mathds{1}(G(x,\xi) \geq 0)$ to express the chance constraint in probabilistic form:

-The reformulation \eqref{eq:cc_redef} shows that the chance constraint could be estimated by approximating joint and marginal probability densities over the random variables $X$, $\Xi$, and $Y$.
-As mentioned before, TPMs allow inference queries to approximate densities in polynomial time, enabling us to compute the ones we need to estimate the chance constraint just by using different queries to the TPM:
+The reformulation \eqref{eq:cc_redef} shows that evaluating the chance constraint reduces to estimating joint and marginal probability densities over the random variables $(X,\Xi,Y)$.
+Because TPMs support polynomial--time inference, these quantities can be computed directly through appropriate density queries: